Kalashkundaliyacyber/App.Hackinghub/READme.md

 - **Path to RCE**: A dedicated section that focuses on achieving Remote Code Execution in labs.
 - **Individual Lab Walkthroughs**: Separate folders containing walkthroughs for each lab.
 - **Beginner Friendly**: Easy-to-follow instructions for newcomers to cybersecurity.

 ---

-## Lab Walkthroughs

-### Path to RCE

-#### Objective

-Understand how to exploit vulnerabilities to achieve Remote Code Execution (RCE) in the provided labs.

-#### Steps

-1. **Identify the Vulnerability**:

-   - Scan the target application using tools like `nmap` or `Nikto`.
-   - Look for injection points or misconfigurations.

-2. **Exploit the Vulnerability**:

-   - Use payloads from resources like `PayloadsAllTheThings`.
-   - Inject malicious code to test for RCE.

-3. **Confirm Execution**:

-   - Verify successful execution by spawning a reverse shell or capturing the output.

-4. **Mitigation Tips**:
-   - Apply proper input validation.
-   - Use Web Application Firewalls (WAFs) to monitor suspicious activities.

-### Individual Lab Walkthroughs

-Each lab has its own dedicated folder within this repository.
-Navigate to the respective folder to find a detailed walkthrough for that specific lab.
-Example:

-- `Labs/Lab1`: Walkthrough for Lab 1
-- `Labs/Lab2`: Walkthrough for Lab 2

-These folders include step-by-step instructions, tools used, and screenshots (if applicable) to guide you through the process.

----